The world of influencer marketing!

 A considerable part of its’ success is due to influencers making full use of the app’s features to creatively engage and gain followers.

 Many brands we’ve worked with at Plexxie view Instagram stories only as a sub-feature, of Instagram posts.
-On the contrary, we believe that Instagram stories is as compelling as Instagram posts, although it is published for only 24 hours.
+On the contrary, we believe that Instagram stories are as compelling as Instagram posts, although it is published for only 24 hours.

 Many influencers have mentioned that Instagram stories allow them to engage their followers further on a personal level.
 For example, sharing what goes on during their day.